-The current parish membership includes young families with children ranging in age from infancy to teenagers and older couples.
-The membership is a mix of converts to the Orthodox Faith from various religious backgrounds joined by Orthodox faithful of Middle-Eastern, Russian and other European heritage.
+The current parish membership includes a mix of converts to the Orthodox Faith from various religious backgrounds joined by Orthodox faithful of Middle-Eastern, Russian and other European heritage.

 The parish strives to provide a welcoming community, in a quiet country setting, where individual members can work out their salvation and serve as a witness to the Orthodox Faith.

 Services are in English, following the Old Church calendar (Julian calendar), and encompass a moderately full cycle of services in the Russian tradition.
-The community is debt-free and has its own church building, fellowship hall, guest facilities, a church library and bookstore.
+The community is debt-free and has its own church building, fellowship hall, guest facilities, cemetery, and a church library and bookstore.

 Children's classes and instruction for catechumens are provided.

-For more information about the clergy and services, view the Administrative Section of this site.
+For more information about the clergy, view the Administrative Section of this site.